Welshy92/everyday-legends/README.md

 ## **Deployment & Local Development**

 ### **Deployment**
-The site is deployed using Heroku.
-Visit the deployed site [here.](https://everyday-legends.herokuapp.com)
+The site was orginally deployed using Heroku.

 To do this I:
 1. Logged into [Heroku](https://www.heroku.com)